crisishistory/HistoryAIToolkit/README.md

 AI toolkit for professional and amateur historians, and for anyone who wishes to contribute to the recording of history by and for the community.

+## Status

+The code in here is a proof-of-concept to give you an idea of what we're building.
+It doesn't work yet.
+It will probably all be changed completely.

 ## Prototype

 The scope of the prototype we hope to complete at PyCon UK is: